FlowFX/flowfx.de/content/resume.md

 I like:

-- Working in a team of equals where mistakes are not condemned but discussed and learn from.
+- Working in a team of equals where mistakes are not condemned but discussed and learned from.
 - Asking stupid questions and getting them answered.
 - Testing.
 Without tests there can be no code.